Web usability consulting

 Advanced Common Sensesm is the online home of Web usability consultant and author Steve Krug.

-The sequel.
-The how-to guide for doing your own usability tests.
-Hint: It’s much easier than you’d think, as you can see in this video that shows how I do tests.
+The how-to book.
+If Don’t Make Me Think convinced you that you should be doing usability tests, this book tells you exactly how to do them.
+Hint: It’s much easier than you’d think, as you can see in this video of a usabilty test that shows how I do them.

 “I've designed and facilitated a dozen or so tests on startup sites over the past couple of years but the last round I did was for a large publishing company and boy was I nervous.